pagkly/Zed/Investopedia3/Understanding the Present Value Interest Factor.md

 ## Understanding the PVIF

-The present value interest factor is based on the key financial concept of the [time value of money](https://www.investopedia.com/terms/t/timevalueofmoney.asp).
+The present value interest factor is based on the key financial concept of the [[time value of money]](https://www.investopedia.com/terms/t/timevalueofmoney.asp).
 That is, a sum of money today is worth more than the same sum will be in the future, because money has the potential to grow in value over a given period of time.
 Provided money can earn interest, any amount of money is worth more the sooner it is received.

 Present value interest factors are often used in analyzing annuities.
 The present value interest factor of an annuity ([PVIFA](https://www.investopedia.com/terms/p/pvifa.asp)) is useful when deciding whether to take a lump-sum payment now or accept an annuity payment in future periods.
 Using estimated rates of return, you can compare the value of the annuity payments to the lump sum.